parikshitpagare/parikshitpagare/README.md

 I am an Embedded Software Developer with a background in Electronics Engineering.
 Developing systems with a combination of hardware and software is something I have always been passionate about.

-As a self taught programmer, I found microcontroller programming more exciting due its vast applications in real world.
+As a self taught programmer, I find microcontroller programming more exciting due its vast applications in real world.

 All the projects I share are developed from scratch applying my knowledge and skills.